“Did I ever tell you the definition of insanity”

 Each hero requires a level of mastery completely exclusive of other heroes.
 If you’re Pudge the butcher and you can’t hook your opponents from behind the trees, you’re practically worthless.
 If you’re Phantom Assassin, and can’t use her swift attacks and critical damage to your advantage, you’ll be slaughtered at the flick of a finger.
 Dota 2 is punishing, especially to newcomers.
 Be assured that you won’t be getting any enjoyment from the game during your first month, as the Dota community is harsh to newcomers, namely, NOOBS.
 There is a lot of knowledge to be gained, a lot of hours to be invested, if you plan on getting some fun out of the game.

-Speaking about fun, once you do learn your way around the game, this is when the game is rewarding at levels only a select handful of games can achieve.
+Speaking about fun, once you do learn your way around the game, this is when the game is rewarding at levels only select handful games can achieve.
 The pleasure obtained by defeating a tough team after a 50 minute match is exhilarating, and equally frustrating when you lose.
-Dota matches are subject to emotional breakdowns, coffee cup smashings, compulsive shouting, it can all get very dramatic, and I’m been a victim/witness to all such tantrums.
+Dota matches are subject to emotional breakdowns, coffee cup smashings, compulsive shouting, it can all get very dramatic, and I’ve been a victim/witness to all such tantrums.
 But for what its worth, its beautiful.
 And it gets the best out of you, competitively.

 And Valve couldn’t have done any better with Dota 2.
 The game looks breathtaking, the graphics are lush, the art style is supreme, the animations are unique to every hero.It is a pleasure to watch heroes use their abilities, because the particle effects are just beautiful and really define the hero they’re coming from.
 Every hero has a personality, and Valve has made sure that it’s noticeable.